bdsegal/bdsegal.github.io/index.md

 ---
 layout: frontpage
 title: Brian D. Segal
-description: Brian Segal is a senior quantitative scientist at Flatiron Health.
+description: Brian Segal is a Senior Statistician at Indigo Ag.
 keywords: Brian D. Segal, Statistics, Biostatistics
 ---

 <div class="container">
     <div class="row-fluid">
         <div class="span7">
-            I am a senior quantitative scientist at <a href = "http://www.flatiron.com"> Flatiron Health</a>.
-Prior to joining Flatiron, I completed a PhD in <a href = "https://sph.umich.edu/biostat/"> Biostatistics at the University of Michigan</a>, advised by <a href = "https://sph.umich.edu/faculty-profiles/elliott-michael.html"> Michael Elliott</a>, <a href = "https://sph.umich.edu/faculty-profiles/braun-thomas.html"> Tom Braun</a>, and <a href = "http://www-personal.umich.edu/~jianghui/"> Hui Jiang</a>.<br>
+            I am a senior statistician on the carbon quantification team at <a href = "http://www.indigoag.com"> Indigo Ag </a>.
+Prior to joining Indigo, I worked at <a href = "http://www.flatiron.com"> Flatiron Health </a> and completed a PhD in <a href = "https://sph.umich.edu/biostat/"> Biostatistics at the University of Michigan</a>, advised by <a href = "https://sph.umich.edu/faculty-profiles/elliott-michael.html"> Michael Elliott</a>, <a href = "https://sph.umich.edu/faculty-profiles/braun-thomas.html"> Tom Braun</a>, and <a href = "http://www-personal.umich.edu/~jianghui/"> Hui Jiang</a>.<br>
             <br>
-            At Flatiron, I am currently focused on using data from electronic health records to complement and enhance clinical trials in oncology and to conduct observational studies.
-In my past roles, I have developed statistical methods for genetics and psychology, collaborated on social science research, and worked in the environmental field.
+            At Indigo, I am focused on quantifying the climate benefits of regenerative farming practices with the aim of issuing carbon credits to farmers for sequestering carbon in the soil and reducing greenhouse gas emissions.
+In previous roles, I have focused on using electronic health records to complement and enhance clinical trials in oncology and to conduct observational studies.
+I have also developed statistical methods for genetics and psychology, collaborated on social science research, and worked on environmental policies and programs.
 You can find more information on my <a href = "{{ BASE_PATH }}/pages/research.html">research page</a> or by viewing my <a href = "{{ BASE_PATH }}/bdsegal_cv.pdf"> CV</a>.
         </div>

         <div class="span2">